My Experience With Uvulitis (Not Fun)

 - If you get uvulitis more than once, and haven't been evaluated by a doctor, then make an appointment.
 Since possible causes of uvulitis can be caused by serious conditions, like herpes or cancer, it is important to receive proper care.

 From the look of the search terms people use to find this site, a lot of people get uvulitis repeatedly.
 I am adding a little poll to see if I can get some data on that.

 Have you had a swollen uvula, also known as uvulitis, more than once?

 I found this neat video on uvulitis today.
 It actually contains a lot of the information I was given at the emergency room and that is covered in this page.
 It has been put together really well.
 Check it out!

-The contents of this page are based on my own experience and medical advice I have received.
+This article is based on my own experience, as well as medical advice I received for my condition.
 You are responsible for yourself and your health care.
 If you are unsure what to do, always consult a doctor, nurse, or other healthcare professional.

 Stop and say hello.
 I love comments :)